TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Rule Interaction Vulnerabilities

+Rule interactions can be used to chain rules together to provide more intelligent home automation.
+For example, through a temperature channel, $r_4$ in Fig. \ref{fig:channel}(b) can be activated by $r_3$.
+However, most users may not realize interactions among rules in installed apps due to independent app development.
+Even for experienced users, it is hard to understand the IoT physical environment and various devices correctly for app deployment and configurations \cite{zhang2019autotap}.
+Hence, rule interactions may often occur unexpectedly and challenge the security and privacy of IoT systems, which have been studied in many works \cite{ding2018on,hsu2019safechain, chi2020cross,mohannad2020scalable}.

-Although rule interactions can chain rules together to provide more intelligent home automation, most users may forget or even not realize them due to independent app development and the large understanding space of the physical world \cite{zhang2019autotap}.
-Existing literature model TAP rules into a sequential model, which performs rules atomically in order.
-However, once we consider concurrency, tardy attributes, extended actions, and rule latency, rule interactions may not act as described in the sequential model.
-Taking rules in Fig. \ref{fig:channel} for example, $r_1$ and $r_2$ do not interact due to ordered executions, $r_3$ and $r_4$ interact through the temperature channel in the sequential model.
-Once set in a concurrent model with rule latency, we can identify a violation between $r_1$ and $r_2$ that after the user comes and then leaves within 10 minutes, the curling iron will be turned on after the user leaves.
-Considering a rule $r_5$ ``if temperature $>$ 25\textcelsius, close the outlet'' with $r_3$ and $r_4$ in the concurrent model, a violation may occur that the heater cannot be turned off when the temperature is greater than 29\textcelsius.
-This is because $r_5$'s outlet is incorrectly configured to the one powered the ZigBee hub of the temperature sensor and after $r_3$ is executed, $r_5$ is activated before $r_4$ due to tardy temperature and disables temperature sensing.
-Thus, $r_4$ will not be activated ever.
-These issues are due to the neglect of the differences between the cyber and physical world.
-Therefore, in this work, we aim to conduct security analysis of TAP rule execution in home automation via a more accurate model.
+To detect vulnerabilities in rule interactions, existing works model TAP rules into a sequential model (\textit{i.e.}, performing rules atomically in order) for model checking.
+However, when we consider more practical IoT features, like concurrency and rule latency, rule interactions may not act as described in such a model.
+Taking rules in Fig. \ref{fig:channel} for example, in a sequential model, $r_1$ and $r_2$ do not interact due to ordered executions, and $r_3$ and $r_4$ can interact through the temperature channel.
+Once set in a concurrent model with rule latency, we can identify a violation between $r_1$ and $r_2$ that after the user comes and leaves within 10 minutes, the curling iron will be turned on after the user leaves.
+Furthermore, suppose a rule $r_5$ (``if temperature $>$ 25\textcelsius, close the outlet'') is installed with $r_3$ and $r_4$, and its outlet is incorrectly configured to the one powered the ZigBee hub of the temperature sensor, rather than the one powered the heater (\textit{i.e.}, a misconfigured physical connection), a violation that the heater cannot be turned off when the temperature exceeds 29\textcelsius\ can occur.
+This is because after $r_3$ is executed, $r_5$ is activated before $r_4$ due to tardy temperature and then disables the temperature sensor. $r_4$ will not be activated ever.
+These issues are due to the neglect of rule execution features in realistic environments.